-Great trail for experienced wheelers.
-It is only suitable by 4x4 vehicles.
-If your car is quite low don’t even try.
-Unfortunately the very summit of Solunska Glava is unapproachable.
-At the summit there's a military tower with a weather station and the road is gated at around 2.505m, guarded by armed soldiers.
-Located in the heart of the country, the road to the summit is unpaved.
-The region is one of the wildest, remote and most beautiful in Macedonia, a paradise for true nature lovers.
+The region is one of the wildest, remote, and most beautiful in Macedonia, a paradise for true nature lovers.
 The trail is impassable in winters.
 It’s one of the highest peaks in Macedonia.
 Expect a harsh climate.
-Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
-Solunska Glava is a high peak with cold&snowy winters and strong winds.
+Avalanches, heavy snowfalls, and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
+Solunska Glava is a high peak with cold and snowy winters and strong winds.
 Located within the Jakupitsa mountain range, the summit is often in clouds then as warm air rises up the huge eastern side and clouds condense on the ridge.

-Drive with care as this is a mountain road with hairpin curves and dangerous dropoffs.
 The drive is definitely worth it.
-View from the summit is very wide.
-It covers almost all Macedonian mountains and is uninterrupted in all directions.
+The view from the summit is very wide, covering almost all Macedonian mountains and uninterrupted in all directions.
 Don't forget your camera.
-The literal translation of Solunska glava is “Thessaloniki’s head”, because legend has it that on a good, clear day, you can see Thessaloniki in Greece.
-Put the camera in backpack somewhere along the final summit ascent to avoid problems with military.
+The literal translation of Solunska glava is “Thessaloniki’s head” because legend has it that on a good, clear day, you can see Thessaloniki in Greece.
+Put the camera in a backpack somewhere along the final summit ascent to avoid problems with the military.

 Road suggested by: Hugh Wilson